Mandy has tried the 8-hour diet and is sharing her experience.

-The best coaches are the coaches who inspire their athletes to be the best person they can be, on and off the athletic stage.
+The best coaches are the ones who inspire their athletes to be the best person they can be, on and off the athletic stage.

-The thing about it is, determining if a coach is horrible or wonderful will depend on your experience.
-All coaches are going to make mistakes and even great coaches might, on occasion, be guilty of some of the things in this article.
+The thing is that determining whether a coach is horrible or wonderful will depend on your experience.
+All coaches are going to make mistakes, and even great coaches might, on occasion, be guilty of some of the things in this article.
 Coaches are human, and humans screw up.
-But the best coaches will do their best to do the things in this list as little as possible.
+But the best coaches will do their best to make the mistakes on this list as seldom as possible.

-This player shouldn’t be the most hardworking player, or the one with the best attitude.
-This player should JUST be a talented player, or your own child.
+If you want to be a lousy coach, then pick a favorite player.
+This player shouldn’t be the most hardworking player or the one with the best attitude.
+This player should just be a talented player or your own child.
 Make sure this player always knows they are your favorite.
 Make sure the whole team knows they are your favorite.

 Allow them to have a bad attitude on the court or field.
-Don’t call them on it when they spend the whole game scowling, giving 50% effort and yelling at their teammates for being less than perfect.
-In fact, also yell at their teammates for being less than perfect to reinforce this player’s specialness and make sure the other players know their place.
+Don’t call them on it when they spend the whole game scowling, giving 50% effort, and yelling at their teammates for being less than perfect.
+In fact, also yell at all the other teammates to reinforce this player’s specialness and make sure the other players know their place.

-You want to make sure your team knows that it’s not how they play the game it’s whether they win or lose.
-We can’t have ANY of this touchy-feely, “You played great, but you just came up short today.”
-Crap.
-That’s kind of talk is for Good Coaches, AKA – LOSERS.
+You want to make sure your team knows that it’s not how they play the game, it’s whether they win or lose.
+We can’t have any of this touchy-feely, “You played great, but you just came up short today” crap.
+That kind of talk is for good coaches, aka—losers!

 When the players on the court/field make a mistake, make sure you yell at them!
 Make sure you tell those players exactly how horrible that mistake was and do it loudly and with the angriest face you can muster.
-IF they have the AUDACITY to ask you what they did wrong, or how to correct it, ignore them.
+If they have the audacity to ask you what they did wrong or how to correct it, ignore them.
 If they don’t already know what they are doing wrong, you sure as heck are not going to tell them!
-The only players that deserve correction are the best players (AKA favorite player).
-The rest of them deserve only your anger and ridicule.
+The only players that deserve correction are the best players (aka favorite player).
+The rest of them deserve only anger and ridicule.

 What are they going to do, quit?
 BWAHAHHAHAHAHA!
 Like you care about those bench players anyway.
 They should feel honored to even sit on the same bench as you and the starters.